ohto-ai/webhook/README.md

 ## Introduction

-This repository is a web hook on Linux.
-It is a simple web hook that can be used to execute commands / show pages on the server.
+This repository is a webhook on Linux, Windows and MacOS.

 ## Demo